Discussing Mobile OS User Experience

 But to put a visual shared reference when it comes to UX, let’s use Jesse James Garett’s “The elements of User Experience” diagram!

 What is the User Experience POV?

 There is only one – the way the target audience perceives the ease of use of your product and the overall satisfaction it gets from doing so.
 Not yours as a designer or manufacturer, but the one that gets experienced by the final and ultimate everyday user – your Joe Smith persona.
 The user will most likely never feel or understand the pains and worries you went through while designing the product or service.
 He does not care about that.
-He cares about his time, effort and the ability to perform task swiftly and successfully.
-At the end of the day the only POV (Point Of View) that truly matter is his – the user’s.
-Yours (the designer’s) should stay at home or shared with a professional audience in a forum, conference or blog post.
+He cares about his time, effort, and ability to perform tasks swiftly and successfully.
+At the end of the day, the only POV (Point Of View) that truly matters is his – the users.
+Yours (the designers) should stay at home or shared with a professional audience in a forum, conference, or blog post.

 How do I define the mobile OS user experience winner?

 Although more Android based-devices are sold than any other (78.9% in 2013), iOS remains the most used mobile OS according to NetMarketShare.com (56.47% in 2013).
 And here goes my argument – this previous sentence is the root cause of any discussion concerning market share and research.
 Try to disagree on this, if you can!
 I thought of bringing the argument that usage beats phones sold when it comes to UX.
 Well, if the user buys an Android device or an iOS one and usage remains thereafter limited to the green and red buttons only, there is isn’t room for discussion on the “devices sold” pillar.